 Caulk around openings for utility lines, plumbing pipes, and cables.

 Close exterior doors tightly.

-Move firewood piles away from the house.
+Move leaf and firewood piles away from the house.

 Repair any damaged screens on all windows, crawlspace vents, and attic vents.

 Repair cracks in your home's foundation that would allow insects to enter.

 Insecticide applications on the outside property can help keep kissing bugs from entering the home.
 Your local pest control professional can select the appropriate insecticides according to the situation.
 Your Pro may also remove any animal nesting sites that may attract these bugs.